 The Department of Human Services offers a wide variety of training for many different types of providers.
-Below is a list of trainings currently available:
+Below are trainings which are currently available:

-All service coordinators and direct service providers are mandated protected services reporters under state law.
+All service coordinators and direct service providers are mandated protective services reporters under state law.
 If you suspect abuse, neglect, exploitation or abandonment, you are required to report it.
-The following trainings are required for all staff of OLTL service coordination entities and direct service providers, regardless of whether or not they have direct contact with participants.
+The following trainings are required for all staff of the Office of Long-Term Living (OLTL) service coordination entities and direct service providers, regardless of whether or not they have direct contact with participants.

 Adult Protective Services provides adults with disabilities between the ages 18 of 60 with protection from abuse, neglect, and exploitation.